-1. VEGETABLE CROPS.
+1. $VEGETABLE\ CROPS$ .
 Spring term.
 Credit four hours.
 Lectures, M W F 11.
 Plant Science 233.
-Laboratory, M T W Th or F 2-4:30.
+Laboratory, M T W or F 2-4:30.
 Vegetable greenhouses and East Ithaca gardens.
 Professor Sweet.

 Intended for the student who wishes to specialize in commercial vegetable growing, whether the vegetables are for the fresh market or for processing.
-A study of the general principles of vegetable growing and handling.
+A study of the general principles of vegetable growing.
 Consideration is also given to the economic importance, cultural requirements, marketing, and storage of important vegetables.

 2. POTATO PRODUCTION AND PROCESSING.
 Spring term.
 Credit three hours.
 Lectures, T Th 10.
-Plant Science 233.
-Laboratory, T W or Th 2-4:30.
+East Roberts 222.
+Laboratory, T or W 2-4:30.
 East Roberts 223.
-Professor Ora SMITH.
+Professor Ora Smith.

-General principles as well as practical phases of potato production, storage, and processing are discussed.
+General principles and practical phases of potato production, storage, and processing are discussed.
 Growth processes and soil environmental factors are emphasized as influencing production.
 Topics such as storage methods, grading, packaging, cooking quality, nutritive value, processing, and industrial uses of potatoes also are studied.
 Two field trips are taken to potato farms and processing plants.

 12. POST-HARVEST HANDLING OF VEGETABLE CROPS.
 Fall term.
 Credit three hours.
 Lectures, T Th 11.
 East Roberts 222.
 Laboratory, T or W 2-4:30.
 East Roberts 223.
-Professor HARTMAN.
+Professor Hartman.

-Horticultural aspects of marketing vegetables: vocational opportunities in the field; methods of estimating and measuring quality and grade; research results and practices in packing, storing, transporting, and selling.
-One two-day and three afternoon trips required.
+Horticultural aspects of marketing vegetables; vocational opportunities in the field; methods of estimating and measuring quality and grade; research results and practices in packing, storing, transporting, and selling.
+One two-day and three afternoon trips are required.
 Estimated partial cost of transportation to be collected from the student, \$2.